diondokter/device-driver/README.md

 This crate is far from stable.
 But if it works for you, then I see no reason why you couldn't use it already.
 Only updating to a new version may break stuff and proper Semver will be used.

 ## Changelog
+### 0.4.0 (13-12-22)
+- Added async support for the register interfaces.
+Use the `async` feature flag to activate it.
+  When you do, you will have access to the `ll::register_async` module that will generate async code for you.
+- Updated dependencies (mainly bitvec to 1.0, which makes this release a technically breaking change)

 ### 0.3.1 (22-12-21)
 - Added docs to low level error ([#14](https://github.com/diondokter/device-driver/pull/10))
 ### 0.3.0 (02-05-21)